 Development Environment

 The development environment has an Apache Flink cluster, Apache Kafka cluster and gRPC Server.
+The gRPC server will be used in Part 4 to 6.
 For Flink, we can use either an embedded cluster or a local cluster while Docker Compose is used for the rest.
 The source of this post can be found in this GitHub repository.

 Flink Cluster